aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/add-picture/_index.md

 title: Add Picture – Aspose.Words for .NET
 articleTitle: Add Picture
 linktitle: Add Picture
-description: "Add an image into a document easily and fast instead of using VSTO."
+description: "Add an image into a document easily and fast instead of using VSTO using C#."
 type: docs
 weight: 50
 url: /net/add-picture/